stabu-dev/MindustryModTemplate/README.md

     ```
     You can combine these: `./gradlew main:deploy install`.

+    For a complete build, install, and launch cycle for testing (will download Mindustry client if needed and not a Steam install):
+    ```bash
+    ./gradlew runClient
+    ```

 ### Android Build (Cross-Platform)

 This produces a JAR compatible with both Android and PC (e.g., `MyAwesomeMod.jar`).